DarrelASandbox/data-structures-and-algorithms/stephen-algocasts/README.md

 > Shouldn't cache object be set to empty object every time we call fib() or memoize()?
 I can't undestand why isn't this happening.

 > <b>Stephen: </b>Each time we memoize a function we are creating a new cache object that is tied to the newly-memoized version of the function.
 We'd have to re-memoize the function to build a new cache.

 &nbsp;

+---

+&nbsp;

+## Data Structures

+- Ways of organizing information with optimal 'runtime complexity' for adding or removing records
+- Javascript natively implements several data structures (Array).
+You will still be asked about <i>inferior</i> data structures (Queue).

+&nbsp;

+### Stacks & Queues

+- Queue : FIFO
+- Stack : LIFO

+> <b>Piyush: </b> Aren't stacks follow LIFO?
+So why do we have push and pop instead of unshift and shift?
+Could someone clear this out??

+> <b>Shivam: </b>Yes, stacks follow LIFO.
+Also stacks have this principle - You insert and remove elements to the stack always from the same end.
+If you are using an array to implement your stack, then push and pop work on the right end of the array, unshift and shift work on the left end of the array.
+You can choose any one of the ends for your stack.
+Hope this clears your doubt.

+> <b>Robinson: </b>For anyone reading this, Array.shift() and Array.Unshift() are O(n) functions while push and pop are O(1).
+You should always favor push and pop any day.
+>
+> For a quick explanation, imagine an array with 100 records inside.
+Each one of those records already have an index assigned.
+If you push and pop, you're not messing with the index of any of those records.
+O(1).
+>
+> When you shift and unshift however, the indexes are reassigned across the board.
+O(n).

+&nbsp;